What Will Happen to R22 and How it Affects You

-If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably find out more.
+If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably learn.
 R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly important.
-Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly identified as Freon*, and is referred to by the EPA as HCFC-22.
-In this blog, we’ll use the name R22.
+Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly recognized as Freon*, and is noted by the EPA as HCFC-22.
+In this article, we’ll use the name R22.
 This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

-Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
+Fast forward a few decades and the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 That’s not great.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of lots of ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is considered one of the worst offenders.

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports commenced.
-By the beginning of 2010 the production and import of R22 became prohibited.
-However, servicing current, existing equipment is still allowed while there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
-Production and import of R22 will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+By the beginning of 2010 the production and import of R22 was reduced.
+However, servicing current, existing equipment is still permitted as long as there is an available supply of R22.
+To guarantee the public’s compliance with the new law, all sales of R22 must be bought by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 So how does this affect prices?

 If this sounds like a case study on supply and demand, then you are on the right track.
-As you might assume, older air conditioners more often have leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+As you likely understand, older air conditioners more often have leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only increased due to scarcity.

-Recall that in order to obtain R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This expense is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
+So, the average homeowner is unable to purchase a cylinder themselves.
+In addition, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can grab your user’s manual.
-Otherwise, you can contact your local Service Experts center.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+You can check the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can check your user’s manual.
+If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has made the switch from R22 to R410a, which you may recognize by the brand name Puron.
+In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
-We strongly against against this route.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a unit, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
-If this critical step is avoided, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+You may have heard information about “drop-in” replacements for R22.
+We strongly against against this option.
+Normally a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
+It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a system, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this vital step is skipped, your system will quickly stop working, and you’ll need to get a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC specialist to determine your best replacement refrigerant.

-Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will probably not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
+It’s normally just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s smart to discuss pricing offers with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we watch for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
-To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+It’s wise to discuss pricing choices with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
-You can always look for and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, air conditioners installed after 2010 might use R22, so it’s wise to check with an HVAC Expert.
+You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-You are not required by the law to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available for sale.
+The law doesn’t require you to replace your air conditioner.
+At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment will also be more efficient and offer you superior comfort, helping to reduce your energy costs.
+The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment can be more efficient and present you superior comfort, helping to decrease your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
+Contact Service Experts Heating, Air Conditioning & Plumbing today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.

 The good news

-While making the transition to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not far-fetched to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.